Wet Abrasive Mobile Sandblasting

 Abrasive blasting is known as a number of other different names such as wet blasting, media blasting, vapour blasting, slurry blasting and dustless blasting.
-These are all terms used to describe this form of surface preparation which is different to sandblasting.
+These are all terms used to describe this form of surface preparation which is different to mobile sandblasting.

 The wet abrasive mobile blasting process works by putting abrasive inside a blast tank and introducing water into the blasting procedure.
 This drastically increases the mass and energy the blast tank puts out, while reducing the amount of dust that regular sandblasting would produce.
 Wet abrasive blasting works on the same principal.
 By adjusting the air pressure and the abrasive and water mixture, allows the operator to remove stubborn surface material or carefully remove surface material from delicate surfaces.

 So how does the abrasive blasting process help you?